 The "direct push" technique refers to sampling tools that are "pushed" into the ground without the use of conventional drilling techniques to remove soil or to make a path for a tool or monitoring gear.

 In general, direct push operations do not require the services of an Iowa DNR Well Contractor Certification unless the project requires the installation of temporary or permanent monitoring or piezometer wells.
 Well Contractor Certification is not required for operations that allow the collection of groundwater through the probe tip.
 But if your direct push project calls for obtaining water samples through the use of well casings and/or screens placed into the borehole, an Iowa DNR Certified Well Driller must be on-site at all times the wells are being installed, bailed/purged/sampled, the casing extracted and the borehole plugged.

 As you perform direct push work in Iowa, please be sensitive to our state's goal of protecting the groundwater resources.
 You should immediately plug any push boreholes with proper bentonite or cementitious well sealing products.
-If boreholes are not adequately plugged after your investigation is completed, it may lead to the adoption of rules and/or policies that place restrictions on the direct push industry - something that we all want to avoid.
+If boreholes are not adequately plugged after your investigation is completed, it may lead to the adoption of rules and/or local ordinances that place restrictions on the direct push industry - something that we all want to avoid.